MUSA-550-Fall-2020/course-materials/syllabus.md

 - Piazza: [https://piazza.com/upenn/fall2020/musa550/home](https://piazza.com/upenn/fall2020/musa550/home)
 - Canvas: [https://canvas.upenn.edu/courses/1533812](https://canvas.upenn.edu/courses/1533812)

 We will use Piazza for questions related to lecture materials and assignments, while Canvas will be used for hosting recorded lectures and calendar invites for Zoom lectures.
+The course's Github page will have repositories for each week's lectures as well as assignments.

 ## Format